aradburn/discograph/README.md

-# disco/graph
+# Discograph2

 Social Graphing for the Discogs Database

 ## What is this?

-Disco/graph is an interactive visualization of the relationships between musicians, bands and labels. :notes:
+Discograph2 is an interactive visualization of the relationships between musicians, bands and labels. :notes:

-All of Disco/graph's data is derived from the [Discogs](http://www.discogs.com) discography database: nearly 4 million artists, 1 million labels, and 7 million releases creating a network of nearly 70 million different relationships.
+All of Discograph2's data is derived from the [Discogs](http://www.discogs.com) discography database: nearly 7 million artists, 1 million labels, and 10 million releases creating a network of nearly 100 million different relationships.

 ## How do I use this?

-Visit the live site at TBD.
+Visit the live site at https://discograph.azurewebsites.net.

 Type an artist name into the search box and go!